userlessname/Marvel-Rivals-Undetected-Free-Macro/README.md

-# Marvel Rivals Macro - Enhance Your Gameplay!
+Helloooo,

-A quality-of-life improvement macro for Marvel Rivals, built with Autohotkey v2 and AutoHotInterception.
+i just made marvel rivals macro with Autohotkey v2 and AutoHotInterception.

-**Disclaimer:** This macro interacts with the game by simulating keyboard and mouse inputs and analyzing the screen visually.
-It does **not** access game memory, files, or any sensitive data, aiming for the safest possible interaction method.
-However, use it at your own discretion.
-The developer is not responsible for any consequences arising from its use.
+Did not use any kind of detection from ram, window, game file, security file etc.
+Safe as it gets.

+Macro gets your mouse and keyboard handle and send inputs throught them and make image search from your screen, just these.
+Because of these, there are somethings that you have to do manualy, that i will explain in a sec.

+This macro is not a one click team wipe, but it is a huge quality of life improvement.

 ---

-## Key Features:

-* **No RAM, Window, or File Detection:** Operates purely through simulated inputs and screen analysis.
-* **Quality of Life Enhancement:** Not a "one-click win," but significantly improves gameplay, especially for certain heroes.
-* **Configurable Minimum HP Threshold:**  Customize when abilities are triggered based on your hero's health.
-* **Hero-Specific Macros:**  Tailored functionality for individual characters.
-* **Easy On/Off Switch:** Toggle the macro with a simple hotkey (`Ctrl + 1` by default).

----

-## How It Works:
+## How to use it:

-This macro utilizes your mouse and keyboard handles to send inputs and performs image searches on your screen.
-Because of this, there are specific setup requirements to ensure it functions correctly.

----

-## Setup Instructions:

 **1. Extraction:**